-You can request issuance of a Wells Fargo university-liability credit card and/or access to the Commercial Card Expense Reporting (CCER) system for reimbursement of travel-related and other business expenses.
-The card is issued in your name for any work-related charges, including travel.
+You may be eligible to request issuance of a Wells Fargo university-liability credit card and/or access to the Commercial Card Expense Reporting (CCER) system for reimbursement of travel-related and other business expenses.
+The card is issued in the employee's name for any work-related charges.
 Card access is based on business need with three options: 1) travel-only card, 2) non-travel only card, or 3) travel and non-travel card.
 The card cannot be used for personal expenses, capital equipment or capitalized components, or for transactions that require a signed contract, agreement, or purchase order.
 At the beginning of each month, card holders review their card statements followed by a reconciliation and approval process.
 The university pays all approved charges.